Financial Aid Programs

 Georgia Low-Interest Loan

-- Must be a GA resident and/or military personnel or dependent
+- Must be a Georgia resident and/or military personnel or dependent

 - Monthly “Keep in Touch” payments required while in school and grace period